 Holders of the Combined Company's Common Stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
 The holders of the Combined Company's Common Stock do not have cumulative voting rights in the election of directors.
 Upon the Combined Company's liquidation, dissolution or winding up and after payment in full of all amounts required to be paid to creditors and to the holders of preferred stock having liquidation preferences, if any, the holders of the Combined Company's Common Stock will be entitled to receive pro rata the Combined Company's remaining assets available for distribution.
 Holders of the Combined Company's Common Stock do not have preemptive, subscription, redemption or conversion rights.
 The Combined Company's Common Stock will not be subject to further calls or assessment by the Combined Company.
-There will be no redemption or sinking fund provisions applicable to the Combined Company's Common Stock.
-All shares of the Combined Company's Common Stock that are outstanding are fully paid and non-assessable.
-The rights, powers, preferences and privileges of holders of the Combined Company's Common Stock will be subject to those of the holders of any shares of the Combined Company's preferred stock the Combined Company may authorize and issue in the future.
+There will be no redemption or sinking fund provisions applicable to the Combined Company's Common Stock that are outstanding are fully paid and non-assessable.
+The rights, powers, preferences and privileges of holders of the Combined Company's Common Stock will be subject to those of the holders of any shares of the Combined Company's Common Stock will be subject to those of the holders of any shares of the Combined Company's Common Stock will be subject to those of the holders of any shares of the Combined Company's Common Stock will be subject to those of the holders of any shares of the Combined Company's preferred stock the Combined Company may authorize and issue in the future.